Monetra/mstdlib/cluster/README.md

 to in spirit along with some real world modifications to better handle potentially hostile environments.

+A few modifications include:
+  1. All nodes send heartbeats to eachother that are tracked independently and are not based on current traffic loads.
+These also do not generate NoOp Log entries like RAFT.
+  2. Timers are self-adjusting to current network conditions which can better handle route changes across geographic areas.
+  3. Authentication and Transport are strictly defined.
+  4. Cluster Initialization and Cluster Verification are defined.
+  5. Define learning of new cluster members as well as graceful shutdown of cluster members, including leaders.

 # Overview

 The cluster system relies on a single elected Leader in order to make